fadado/jqt/docs/content/data.md

 ### YAML

 Document front matter metadata and additional input YAML files are converted to JSON and merged to be the `jq` input in the render stage.
+No preprocessing is applied  to YAML data.

 The front matter content is available in the global object `.page`.
 The object member names prefixed with the underline character (`_`) are reserved, and the following